Applying for Membership of APHP

 Please take note of the summary below when applying for membership.

-Accreditation is undertaken according to strict professional and academic criteria which are outlined in the Rules of Application.
+Membership recognition is undertaken according to strict professional and academic criteria which are outlined in the Rules of Application.

 To save time applicants should make sure they meet all academic and professional requirements, without which they will not qualify for membership.
 This will assist the committee in reviewing applications timeously.